kivy/kivy/README.md

 * User Group : https://groups.google.com/group/kivy-users
 * Email      : kivy-users@googlegroups.com

-We also have an IRC channel (expect responses mostly in the day hours of CET):
+We also have an IRC channel:

 * Server  : irc.freenode.net
 * Port    : 6667, 6697 (SSL only)